vp817/RakNetProtocolDoc/README.md

 3. Is there a Discord server where I can ask more questions related to this documentation?
 	- Yes, you can join the <a href="https://discord.gg/Ytwwgs5nFU">discord server</a> for further assistance and discussion.
+4. What programming languages can implement this protocol?
+	- RakNet can be implemented in different programming languages like C++, C#, Java, Lua, and more.

+5. Is the RakNet protocol still being updated?
+	- RakNet is not currently being actively developed or updated as the original developers have moved on to other projects.
+However, the protocol is still widely used and has been forked by other developers to continue development and support.

+6. Can RakNet be used for game development?
+	- Yes, RakNet is commonly used in game development as it provides a reliable and efficient networking solution.
+RakNet also includes features for data encryption and security, making it a good option for online multiplayer games.